-The Canunda Wind Farm’s contribution to a future powered by renewable energy
+The Canunda Wind Farm’s contribution to a future of batteries, solar and wind.

-The construction of the Canunda Wind Farm was one of ENGIE Australia’s distinctive contributions to our vision of a renewable energy future.
+The construction of the Canunda Wind Farm was one of ENGIE Australia’s distinctive contributions to our vision to accelerate Australia’s transition towards a carbon neutral economy.

 It is located just south of Millicent in South Australia and, in this prime location, it is able to produce electricity 34 per cent of the time, which in comparison to global standards is a very high wind yield.